Back to SrizonVoice for macOS

 Privacy & Security

-Audio is only captured during an active dictation session — from the tap that starts recording to the tap (or auto-stop) that ends it — and is sent directly from your device to Groq for transcription.
-If you enable post-processing, the transcript is then sent to Google Gemini.
+Audio is only captured during an active dictation session — from the tap that starts recording to the tap (or auto-stop) that ends it — and is sent directly from your device to Google Gemini for transcription, correction, and optional translation.
 No data passes through Srizon servers, and your API key is stored in EncryptedSharedPreferences.

-See Groq Privacy Policy and Google Privacy Policy for AI provider policies.
+See Google Privacy Policy for Google's provider policy.

 Try It on Your Device

-Download the APK, grant a few permissions, paste a Groq key — you’ll be dictating into any Android app inside two minutes.
+Download the APK, grant a few permissions, paste a Gemini key — you’ll be dictating into any Android app inside two minutes.
+The app is free; your only cost is Gemini API usage.